-#2 If you can’t check your luggage, there’s a storage in Schiphol airport.
+#2 If you can’t check your luggage, there’s storage in Schiphol airport.
 It’s on the public side between arrivals 1 and 2.
-It should cost between 6-12 Eur (depending on size) and payment has to be made with a card (debit or credit).
+It should cost between 6-12 Eur (depending on size), and payment must be made with a card (debit or credit).
 Check full info here.

-#4 During Summer expect longer security checks and plan accordingly.
-Particularly if you are traveling to the US.
+#4 During Summer, expect longer security checks and plan accordingly, particularly if you travel to the US.

 #5 If your Layover in Amsterdam is an overnight layover, we suggest you book a hotel close to the Airport.
-There are 3 hotels in walking distance to the airport:
+There are 3 hotels within walking distance to the airport:

 - The Sheraton – Very comfortable but the most expensive option here.

-- The Hilton – very close to the airport it has very nice rooms at a better price than the Sheraton.
+- The Hilton – very close to the airport-has very nice rooms at a better price than the Sheraton.